 Overall, a creative brief helps keep everyone on the same page—reducing feelings of frustration or confusion—while making sure no part of the design process is bottlenecked.

 Remember this—creative briefs aren’t meant to be written and then left stagnant.
-Before your project begins, your creative brief should be an ever-evolving document that may change as the project continues to be scoped or tweaked.
-However, by the time the project starts, your creative brief should be a clear plan and have specific goals that your design, content, and creative teams can refer back to throughout the process, making sure everyone is aligned and making the right decisions.
+Before your work begins, your creative brief should be an ever-evolving document that may change as the creative requirements continue to be scoped or tweaked.
+However, by the time the work starts, your creative brief should be a clear plan and have specific goals that your design, content, and creative teams can refer back to throughout the process, making sure everyone is aligned and making the right decisions.

 Understanding what a creative brief is and why you need one is important.
 However, knowing what to actually put in one will save you significant time and reduce back and forths with your creative team.
 You can avoid having to circle back to questions and conflicts down the road by putting the appropriate information in your creative brief up front.

 Take a look at these “must-haves” for every creative brief.
 Whether you’re planning a marketing campaign, writing a creative brief for an advertising agency, or preparing a creative brief for your internal team, these nine steps will help you clarify the key information your team needs for success.
 Keep in mind that your brief may contain more elements—and you can certainly add them as they relate to your work—but the criteria mentioned below should be part of nearly every creative brief.

 First, give your creative brief a title.
 Provide a short description of the creative work so team members understand why they are a part of it.
 Let them know the intention of the creative work.

 Title: Advertising campaign for new product launch

 Description: As we prepare to launch Apollo Enterprises newest product, we’ll be putting together a series of advertisements to introduce it to the market.